freebsd/freebsd-src/docs/Vectorizers.rst

     A[1] = a2*(a2 + b2)/b2 + 50*b2/a2;
   }

-The SLP-vectorizer has two phases, bottom-up, and top-down.
-The top-down vectorization phase is more aggressive, but takes more time to run.
+The SLP-vectorizer processes the code bottom-up, across basic blocks, in search of scalars to combine.

 Usage
 ------

-The SLP Vectorizer is not enabled by default, but it can be enabled through clang using the command line flag:
+The SLP Vectorizer is enabled by default, but it can be disabled through clang using the command line flag:

 .. code-block:: console

-   $ clang -fslp-vectorize file.c
+   $ clang -fno-slp-vectorize file.c

 LLVM has a second basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
 This optimization